AlexKalopsia/bit-hunter/README.md

 When you run BitHunter, you have two options, adding frames to local images (typing `0`), or pulling the images from PSNProfiles.

-If you want to apply a custom frame to the images, create one called `frame.png` and place it inside the `/images` folder.
+If you want to apply a custom frame to the images, create one called `frame.png` and place it inside the root folder.

 ### Pulling from PSNProfiles